Call this direct line and speak with Rob immediately: (801) 363-8500

 Establishing this relationship is usually simple when a patient regularly sees an assigned doctor.
 It may be more difficult to determine the duty of care in a hospital setting where a patient sees several doctors or nurses.
 However, as an experienced hospital negligence lawyer in Salt Lake City UT may explain, hospitals can sometimes be held liable for the negligent actions of a staff member.

 Hospitals have a certain duty to provide qualified care to their patients.
-Failing to meet certain standards of care will likely result in medical malpractice.
-Determining whether or not a medical professional failed to exercise reasonable care is something that may be contested during a hospital negligence case, and might call for counsel from a top hospital negligence lawyer Salt Lake City UT can provide.
+When a medical professional deviates from the prevailing standard of care, which is what a reasonable capable medical professional with similar education, training, and experience would have followed, that can legally be deemed a breach of duty.
+Determining whether or not a medical professional failed to exercise reasonable care is something that may be contested during a hospital negligence case and might call for counsel from a top hospital negligence lawyer Salt Lake City UT can provide.

-This last element is important for two reasons.
+A malpractice attorney must show that the negligence on the part of the doctor or other professional was the cause of the patient’s injury or medical condition.
+This element is important for two reasons.
 Firstly, the injured patient must prove that the negligence caused harm.
 A doctor or nurse who makes a mistake that does not result in harm to the patient cannot be held liable for medical malpractice.
 Secondly, the patient must be able to prove that the mistake or negligence directly caused the injury.

 At Rasmussen & Miner, we know that a small mistake or act of negligence in a hospital might cause a great deal of damage.
 Even though patients undertake some amount of risk when they are treated in a hospital, mistakes that are particularly egregious or negligent might justify seeking counsel from a Salt Lake City UT hospital negligence lawyer.